 History provides a highly desirable set of skills to any potential employer and therefore a wide avenue of career options.
 The study of History enables students to develop their ability to examine, analyse and evaluate information rapidly and effectively.
 They are taught to approach subjects in a logical, organised fashion yet with a distinct sense of the individual.
 Their naturally inquisitive natures develop a worldview resulting in a well-rounded individual which appeals to the worlds of higher education and of work.
 Students are certainly not limited to a life as a teacher or an archaeologist!
 They can be anything they wish to be from an Oscar-winning actor to a lawyer, a civil servant to a business leader, a writer to a doctor – the list is endless.
 With a History qualification behind you the world is your oyster!

 Richard Cussen – Head of Department

 Richard Stranks – Teacher of History

 Nick Wright – Teacher of History

-Zoe Armitage – Teacher of History & Assistant Head – Head of Sixth Form
+Zoe Armitage – Teacher of History, SLT Assistant Headteacher – Post 16 and Raising Aspirations, and Head of Sixth Form